robertmuth/Cwerg/Docs/ast.md

 * type [NODE]: type expression

 ### TypeSlice (slice)
-A view/slice of an array with compile time unknown dimensions
+A view/slice of an array with compile-time unknown dimensions

     Internally, this is tuple of `start` and `length` (mutable/non-mutable)